pineapplefart/ssb_s5/Main Assesment/README.md

 JMP is used only to design the parameter combinations to test:

-- Define the parameters you want to vary (e.g. aspiration rate, dispense height, mixing reps)
+- Define the parameters you want to vary from 'Default_Params' (e.g. aspiration rate, dispense height, mixing reps)
 - Build a DOE (e.g. factorial, screening, response surface)
 - Export as `.csv` or `.txt` for the generator script